ajaykr2712/ML_DS/Evaluation/metrics.md

 # Top Evaluation Metrics
-Classification Metrics
+Classification Metrics.
 ## Accuracy
-Definition: The ratio of correctly predicted instances to the total instances.
+Definition: The ratio of correctly predicted instances to the total instances  to be prepared and done simultaneously ..
 Formula: